 Step 7: Financial Projections

 The financial section of your business plan provides an overview of your company’s financial health and future performance.
-This is a crucial part of your business plan planner, especially if you’re seeking external funding.
+This is a crucial part of your business-plan-planner, especially if you’re seeking external funding.

 Financial Information to Include: